sanjucs/ml-tools/notes/dl/lora.md

 # LoRA - Low Rank Adaptation

 Large language models are trained with billions of parameters.
-Fine-tuning methods help to use the pretrained LLMs for other tasks.
-There are various methods for fine-tuning a model.
+Fine-tuning methods help to use these pretrained LLMs for other tasks.
+There are various methods for fine-tuning a model:

 * Fine-tune the entire model.
 * Fine-tune only a few layers of the model.